Akriila: Career

 Caprisongs, Motomami, Arca and Julieta Venegas, among others.

 In 2024 Akriila performed at both Lollapalooza Chile and Argentina.
-The production company behind the festivals also runs the record label Lotus Records, which Sepúlveda is signed with.
+The production company behind the festivals also runs the record label Lotus Records, who Sepúlveda is signed with.

-In 2025 Sepúlveda collaborated with record producer and label head Dinamarca resulting in the 3-track EP headphones!.
+In 2025 Sepúlveda collaborated with record producer and label head Dinamarca, resulting in the 3-track EP headphones !.
 Sepúlveda described it as heavily inspired by Dinamarca's usual sound, with her influence on the project being felt most in the hard-hitting percussive elements.

+In 2026 Sepúlveda announced her sophomore album, Lucy miró al mundo y notó que está girando.

 Critical reception

 In a profile written for Revista Anfibia, Raimundo Flores Sierralta called Sepúlveda one of the most important emerging artists.
 He draws a connection between her eclectic taste and access to the internet and notes left-wing political ideas in the lyrical content of her songs.

 Style and influences

 Sepúlveda described her creative project as consisting of "60% music and 40% visual".
 As a child Sepúlveda was a fan of K-pop, leading to her watching a lot of anime in her early teens and describing herself as "the anime girl" in her school.
-This, together with a pop-punk influence, has influenced her eventual visual style and fashion sense, she says.
+This, alongside pop-punk music and culture, has influenced her eventual visual style and fashion sense, she says.
 Among her favorite anime are Another and Nana.
-Her decision to color her hair red followed a need to distinguish herself.
-The hair color has since become a trademark of her.
+Her decision to dye her hair red followed a desire to distinguish herself.
+The hair color has since become one of her trademarks.

 Describing her relationship with her music being identified with the genre of trap, she has said that she thinks of her music primarily as pop, putting herself into a broader modern pop umbrella alongside artists such as Charli XCX, Rosalía and Tokischa.
 In comparison to trap, plugg music is "romantic and dreamy", according to Sepúlveda.

 Sepúlveda has mentioned Japanese contemporary artist Yayoi Kusama as a creative influence.
 She has also shared that FKA Twigs' 2022 mixtape Caprisongs played a big part in her musical trajectory.